 Here are some notable industrial automation products by Honeywell:

 Talking about automation companies, we should also cover how various industrial automation solutions are delivered.
-There are two main roles responsible for the implementation of automation products: system integrators and automation engineers.
+There are two main roles responsible for the implementation of automation products: system integrators and automation engineering experts.

-System integrator (or systems integrator) can be both an individual person or a company that specializes in system integration services.
-System integrators are typically responsible for bringing different systems and system components together, integrating them with each other and ensuring they are all functioning properly without errors.
+A systems integrator can be both an individual person or a company that specializes in system integration services.
+System integrators are typically responsible for bringing different industrial automation systems and components together, integrating them with each other and ensuring they are all functioning properly without errors.

 In the industrial automation industry, system integrators are typically either the providers of automation products or are aligned with them, offering the implementation of complex automation solutions as a service.